 - Not only is using coconut oil on your skin an all-natural method to eliminate the harmful ingredients found in many skin care products, but it’s also a cost-effective way to care for your skin and body.

-- Coconut oil has the ability to penetrate skin on a deeper level than average product because of its low molecular weight and the way it bonds with proteins.
+- Coconut oil has the ability to penetrate the skin on a deeper level than the average product because of its low molecular weight and the way it bonds with proteins.

 - I love coconut oil.
 It’s one of my favorite and the best natural moisturizers.
 Coconut oil’s saturated fats help the skin stay moisturized, and the fat prevents moisture loss through the skin’s pores.
 These fats give the skin a healthy, smooth and even tone.

 - We all know that oil and water don’t mix well, so in order to get them to come together into a stable emulsion, you need some sort of emulsifier or emulsifying wax.
 Emulsifying wax is an essential ingredient used for making lotions.
 It works wonderfully for combining oils and water into a stable emulsion.
 Since lotions are created from a mixture of water and oil.
 Without emulsifying wax, the mixture simply won’t hold together.
 Think of emulsifying wax as a glue that holds your recipe together.

 - Emulsifying wax actually works on a molecular level to bind oil and water together to work as one.
 Water is a polar material.
 Polar materials are also called hydrophilic.
 Hydrophilic materials are water-loving materials.
 Non-polar materials like coconut oil and olive oil are hydrophobic.
 Hydrophobic means water-fearing.

 - An emulsifier has a hydrophilic portion and a hydrophobic portion.
 This essentially means that it can effectively bind both water and oil together into a smooth emulsion.
 As an added bonus, because the oil remains mixed with the water, the wax actually helps the oil to better penetrate the skin, thereby replacing lost moisture.